 Project feasibility studies were carried out by a consortium of Al Dashti, INECO and the local Kuwait United Development group in 2006, which were completed in May 2010.
 The feasibility study for roadway design and transportation network was completed by a US consultant, Parsons Brinckerhoff.

-The project will enter the execution stage by the end of 2010.
-Invitation to bid for the main construction contract is scheduled for 2011, while the project completion is expected by 2016.
+The project was expected to enter the execution stage by the end of 2010, while the project completion was expected by 2016, but this was delayed due to technical and other reasons.

 Lines and routes